skywirex/demo.akash.network/content/post/satic-site-deployment-on-akash-network.md

 You can host your website on Akash network very tiny amount.
 At the time of writing the payment of Akash network can be done only with uAKT (1ukat = 10^-6AKT), but soon the network will support the payment in the other currency as stated in the white paper.
 You can see more detail about the current price in $USD monthly [here](Https://www.akashlytics.com/price-compare).

-Due to the long story, this article mainly focuses on section `IV.
-Deploy your website on Akash network`
+Due to the long story, this article mainly focuses on section `V. Deploy your website on Akash network`

 ### II.
 Prerequisites